 In this post, I will discuss compatibility, performance and security testing as important parameters of UX website testing.

 In the previous post, I covered the first group of website testing parameters.
-In this post, I will discuss compatibility, performance and security testing.
+In this article, I will discuss compatibility, performance and security testing.

-- Take preventive measures in order for a website crash not to happen (use a reliable hosting company, cautiously make code changes) or to restore your website quickly in case it does crash (making a backup, of course).
+Take preventive measures in order for a website crash not to happen (use a reliable hosting company, cautiously make code changes) or to restore your website quickly in case it does crash (making a backup).

-- SSL enables secure file transfer between a server and a client and is an crucial feature of any up-to-date website.
+SSL enables secure file transfer between a server and a client and is a crucial feature of any up-to-date website.
 Using SSL causes that the links in the browser appear as https://.
 In case SSL is not present, website visitors will get a warning from most browsers.

-- This is by no means a full list of measures to protect your website from hack attacks, so check logs of important transactions and error messages to identify any security breach attempts.
+This is by no means a full list of measures to protect your website from hackers’ attacks, so check logs of important transactions and error messages to identify any security breach attempts.
 Abnormal user behavior can sometimes be identified through your web analytics data.

-Using the framework shown above, you will be able to test most important UX/UI parameters of your website before or just after it goes live.tes
+Using the framework shown above, you will be able to test the most important UX/UI parameters of your website before or just after it goes live.

 UX/UI testing is an essential step in website development.
 You should plan for testing early in the process and decide what will be tested in addition to the tools you will use.
 Remember that you cannot test everything, so prioritization should also take place.

-This post is largely based on a Udemy UX and Web Design Masters course and provides a basic framework for website testing.
+This post is based on my own experience as well as the UX and Web Design Masters course and provides a basic framework for website testing.

 This table structures testing parameters into several categories.
 Below I will explain the first three groups of criteria.
 My next post will cover the rest of the parameters.

-- Apart from including a privacy statement, test what happens if cookies are actually rejected, blocked or deleted by users.
+Apart from including a privacy statement, test what happens if cookies get rejected, blocked or deleted by users.
 Also check that all information is encrypted and that cookies are not stored longer than required.

-- Ideally, the content of the website should match what visitors are looking for but in any case it should be understandable and actionable.
+Ideally, the content of the website should match website visitors’ expectations, but in any case it should be understandable and actionable.

-- Distraction in the desired user journeys, such as pop-ups or multiple CTAs should be avoided.
+Distraction in the desired user journeys, such as a number of pop-ups or multiple CTAs should be avoided.

-- The main benchmark of your website’s usability is the ability of users to complete their tasks and their satisfaction with the results and the process.
+The main benchmark of your website’s usability is the ability of users to complete their tasks.
+Users should be satisfied both with the results and the process.